docker/buildx/docs/reference/buildx_build.md

 Shorthand for [`--output=type=docker`](#docker).
 Will automatically load the single-platform build result to `docker images`.

+> **Note**
+> `--load` is the default option during a `docker buildx build` command.
+These builds store images locally.
+At the moment, multi-platform builds are only possible using remote registries.
+The `--push` command pushes the images directly to a registry.
+Local multi-platform build support is part [part of our current roadmap](https://github.com/docker/roadmap/issues/371) and should be available soon.

 ### <a name="metadata-file"></a> Write build result metadata to the file (--metadata-file)

 To output build metadata such as the image digest, pass the `--metadata-file` flag.